 Putting everything together - combining AI and IoT

-Our platform allows for seamless blending of different AI and ML techniques.
-As described above, in the Waylay rules engine we can use information coming from:
+With a platform that allows seamless blending of different AI and ML techniques, you can use information coming from:

 - events in real-time